mct814/Pipe-Mapping-Project/README.md

 I am an electrical engineering senior at Tennessee Technological University.
 I am originally from Pulaski, TN and graduated from Giles County High School.

 #### Elizabeth Russell
-I am a electrical engineering senior at Tennessee Technological University.
+I am an electrical engineering senior at Tennessee Technological University.
 I am originally from Tullahoma, TN and graduated from Family Christian Academy.